briggleman/steamed/README.md

 Current information returned is:

-game - name of the game on sale img - url to the Steam 120px thumbnail appid - application id of the game full - full price of the game (returned as a decimal)
+game - name of the game on sale&nspb img - url to the Steam 120px thumbnail appid - application id of the game full - full price of the game (returned as a decimal)